diegomichel/diegomichel.github.io_source/content/document/cv_english.md

   <div class=row>
     <div class=col-xs-12>
       <ul>
-        <li>Debug and fixed issue with ruby process being killed by Linux.</li>
+        <li>Debugged and fixed issue with ruby process being killed by Linux.</li>
         <li>Added code improvements like the use of partials.</li>
       </ul>
     </div>